Peter Scudamore: Racing career

 extremely successful one throughout the 1980s and early 1990s.

 As well as setting the then all-time career record of 1,678 winners, he also set the record for most winners in a season (221) in 1988–89, surpassing Jonjo O'Neill's mark to become the first jockey to exceed 150 in one season.
 Although both records have since been surpassed, Scudamore's records were set before the advent of year-round National Hunt racing.
 In all, he was champion eight times.

 He won 13 times at the Cheltenham Festival including two Champion Hurdles - Celtic Shot in 1988 and Granville Again in 1993 - and a Queen Mother Champion Chase on Pearlyman.
 Other major victories included the Hennessy Cognac Gold Cup (twice), Mackeson Gold Cup, four Welsh Nationals (including two on Bonanza Boy) and two Scottish Nationals.
 Horses with which he was associated during his racing career included Grand National winners Miinnehoma and Little Polveir although he himself won neither a National nor a Cheltenham Gold Cup nor a King George.

 He retired on 7 April 1993 with a winning ride on Sweet Duke at Ascot, his 1,678th winner.

 Post-retirement

-Immediately after retirement, Scudamore became an assistant trainer to his business partner Nigel Twiston-Davies.
+Immediately after retirement as a jockey, Scudamore became an assistant trainer to his business partner Nigel Twiston-Davies.

-He now lives with, and is assistant trainer to, Scottish jumps trainer, Lucinda Russell at Arlary House Stables near Milnathort.
+He later moved to Scotland to live with, and become assistant trainer to, jumps trainer, Lucinda Russell at Arlary House Stables near Milnathort.

 He has also pursued a career in media, featuring regularly as a pundit on BBC racing coverage and writing a racing column for the Daily Mail.

-He is involved with his son Michael's yard in Herefordshire and his other son Tom Scudamore is also now a professional jockey.
+He is involved with his son Michael's yard in Herefordshire and his other son Tom Scudamore is a retired professional jockey.

 Peter is second cousin to former Chief Executive of the F.A.
 Premier League, Richard Scudamore.